 Since 2009, NSAR has helped thousands of clients qualify and certify their Emotional Support Animals (ESA).
 You'll want to legally register your emotional support dog, cat or other domestic animal to begin using the federal protected benefits.
 ESA registration is quick, easy and affordable.

-An emotional support animal (ESA) is a person's pet that has been prescribed by a person's licensed therapist, psychologist, or psychiatrist (any licensed mental health professional).
-The animal is part of the treatment program for this person and is designed to bring comfort and minimize the negative symptoms of the person's emotional/psychological disability.
+An Emotional Support Animal (or ESA) is simply your dog, cat, rabbit, bird, or other domesticated pet that has been prescribed by a licensed therapist, psychologist, or physician as part of your treatment.
+It's designed to bring comfort and minimize the negative symptoms associated with your emotional/psychological disability.

 The Air Carrier Access Act 49 U.S.C.
-41705, Dept. of Transportation 14 C.F.R.
-Part 382, Fair Housing Amendments Act of 1988 are the laws that protect an emotionally disabled person and his/her ESA.
+41705, Department of Transportation 14 C.F.R.
+Part 382, and Fair Housing Amendments Act of 1988 are the laws that establish the rights of an emotionally disabled person and his/her Emotional Support Animal (ESA).

 There are several disability-progressive and ESA friendly airlines that continue to accept emotional support animals on flights, even though they are not legally obligated to.
 The following airlines still acknowledge and accept emotional support animals:

 Although the Department of Transportation (DOT) has amended the Air Carrier Access Act, which legally binds the airlines to recognize service dogs, several international airlines continue to accept and recognize the importance of emotional support animals for their handlers without charging them additional fees.
 And flying with your ESA is a breeze.
 View our step-by-step guide for what to know and expect when at the airport.
 Click here..

 Although ESA Registration and/or certification is highly recommended, it is not required by law.
 There are tangible benefits of registering your pet, however, that will make life much easier for you when the two of you are in public.